Leptopelis montanus: Communication

 Males often call from water-encircled tussocks or tall and dense grass at pool margins and puddles, where they sit near the root of the gross as opposed to on the grass or in the water.
 The calls are relatively feeble compared to the loud calls of the surrounding organisms in their environment, and the frogs will stop calling and remain silent for several minutes once approached.
 It has been observed that calling individuals and call frequency both increase during the rainy season (May–June) for L. montanus.

 The call itself is classified as a 'quack' consisting of a single note containing five pulses.
 Pulse interval of ca. 20ms, and tone frequency around 344-3270 Hz, and there has been record of a "scream" occasionally preceding said 'quack'.

 Taxonomic status

 Due to erroneous type locality placement upon first encounter with this species, L. montanus had originally been described as Pseudocassina ocellata., a species that had been later synonymized with L. gramineus.
 Once resolved to its proper locality, it was resurrected as a valid species under the description L. ocellatus, with the proposed vernacular "ocellated burrowing treefrog" due to its coloration.
-L. ocellatus being already in use by a species in West Africa, the name was then adjusted to L. montanus.
+Leptopelis ocellatus being already in use by a species in West Africa, the name was then adjusted to L. montanus.